jollactic/Modelling_course/_build/html/_sources/SYSTEMS/overview.md

 ## Periodic Boundary Conditions (PBC)

 Periodic boundary conditions (PBCs) are a mathematical tool used to simulate an infinite system by using a finite simulation cell.
-This technique is widely used in many areas of physics and chemistry, including molecular dynamics simulations and condensed matter physics.
+This technique is widely used in many areas of physics and chemistry.

 In PBCs, the edges of the simulation cell are identified with each other, meaning that when a particle exits the simulation cell on one edge, it reenters the cell from the opposite edge as shown in figure below:

 ![PBC](PBC.gif)

  Mathematically, this can be represented by the following equations: